Help center

 No. Massachusetts has strict deposit-handling rules and we don't want to be a fragile middleman.
 Whatever your master lease (or new lease) says about deposits is what carries through.

-For landlord-listed units, the first month (and optionally last month) routes through Stripe to the landlord's verified account around the day the lease activates.
+For landlord-listed units, the first month (and optionally last month) routes through Stripe to the landlord's Stripe-verified payout account around the day the lease activates.
 After that, ongoing rent flows directly between tenant and landlord — we don’t touch ongoing rent.
 For sublets, rent flows under your master lease.

 Account & profile